hadscloud/cool-calendar/README.md

 # cool-calendar
-simple calendar application that allows user to save events
+A simple calendar application that allows user to save events throughout their day